CONSUMER RIGHTS LAW FIRM SERVING CLIENTS IN CHICAGO, ILLINOIS, AND NATIONWIDE

 Common Violations Of The Fair Labor Standards Act (FLSA)

 One common violation of the FLSA occurs when an employer classifies you as a manager when your job duties are those of a non-exempt employee.

 In some instances, employers may try to avoid paying overtime to salaried employees.
 However, not all salaried employees are exempt from receiving overtime wages.
 If you are on salary but do not perform managerial duties, you may be entitled to overtime.
-Other common violations include failing to pay for all hours worked, falsifying time records to avoid paying overtime, failing to pay "time and a half" for overtime, and measuring overtime eligibility over more than a week (e.g., if you are paid every two weeks, you must be paid for overtime if you work more than 40 hours in a week, even if you work fewer than 80 hours over the
+Other common violations include failing to pay for all hours worked, falsifying time records to avoid paying overtime, failing to pay "time and a half" for overtime, and measuring overtime eligibility over more than a week (e.g., if you are paid every two weeks, you must be paid for overtime if you work more than 40 hours in a week, even if you work fewer than 80 hours over the two week span.

 Common Violations Of The Illinois Wage Payment And Collection Act